 The Aran Islands are renowned for their wool products, so you'll want to allow some time to shop on Inishmore.
-Check out the Aran Sweater Market for everything from sweaters to scarves for mittens.
 And pay attention to the patterns, too – on the Aran Islands (and throughout Ireland), the unique patterns/stitches you see on sweaters often identifies an Irish family/clan.

 Have some more time on Inis Mór?
-Consider going for a hike (or, walk, really, since the island is relatively flat).
+Consider going for a hike (or, walk, really, since the island isn't super hilly).
 Some marked trails exist, but you can also head off along the coast by yourself.

 One popular hike is from Kilronan Village to the Black Fort, which is similar to Dún Aengus, but much less-visited.
 The hike is only about 30 minutes one-way, so you could easily tack this on to your visit if you have an extra couple of hours (or maybe a second day!).

 Multiple daily ferry sailings to/from Inis Mór mean you can easily visit as a day trip from Galway.
 But if you'd like the true Aran Islands experience, you absolutely can stay overnight at one of the many B&Bs on Inishmore.

 Check out bed and breakfasts on Inishmore here.